-Please support the blog via Swish (Sweden) or MobilePay (Finland).
+Please support the blog via Swish (Sweden), MobilePay (Finland) or Wise.

-On June 20, 2023, Dr. Tedros Adhanom Ghebreyesus, director general of World Health Organization (WHO), congratulated the Nordic Council of Ministers for what he called for “this impressive product and for the inclusive process of public consultations that produced it”.
+On June 20, 2023, Dr. Tedros Adhanom Ghebreyesus, director general of World Health Organization (WHO), congratulated the Nordic Council of Ministers for what he called “this impressive product and for the inclusive process of public consultations that produced it”.

 Link to source.